catseye/Feedmark/README.markdown

 currently able to:

 *   parse a set of Feedmark documents and extract entries from them
+*   check that that the entries conform to a given schema
+*   transform the entries in various ways (index by property, etc)
-*   dump a summary of the parsed entries and their properties
+*   output the entries in other formats, including JSON, HTML, and Atom (née RSS) feeds
-*   dump an inverted index of each property found, and its entries
-*   write out an Atom (née RSS) feed containing the parsed entries
-*   parse all of the "Items of Note" lists in The Dossier
 *   archive locally all the web objects linked to in the entries

 Example Feedmark documents can be found in the `eg/` directory.
+Further examples can be found in [The Dossier][].

 [Falderal]: http://catseye.tc/node/Falderal
 [The Dossier]: https://github.com/catseye/The-Dossier/